-The description of Resolver’s system throughout the period of October 1, 2019 through September 30, 2020, pursuant to Reporting on Service Organization Controls 2 (SOC 2) Type 2 examination performed under AT-C 105 and AT-C 205 and HIPAA/HITECH requirements.
+The description of Resolver’s system throughout the period of October 1, 2022, through September 30, 2023, pursuant to Reporting on Service Organization Controls 2 (SOC 2) Type 2 examination performed under AT-C 105 and AT-C 205 and HIPAA/HITECH requirements.

 Resolver provides applications to address security, compliance, and risk requirements for over 1,000 of the largest organizations in the world.
 Resolver’s software includes applications such as Incident Reporting, Command Center, Investigations & Case Management, Risk Assessment, Enterprise Risk Management, Internal Audit, Compliance, and Internal Control.

 The company is structured functionally.
-Sales, Marketing, Finance & Operations, HR, Product Management, Professional Service, Customer Success and Development report to the CEO.
+Sales, Marketing, Finance & Operations, HR, Product Management, Professional Service, Customer Success and Development report to the President Executive.
 Development includes sub-teams devoted to Development, Quality, Information Security and DevOps.
 Professional Service includes sub-teams devoted to Customer Service, Consulting Services and Business Development, and Solution Engineering.

 Resolver’s Integrated Risk, Governance and Compliance Management platform helps plan and prepare organizations to limit the likeliness or impact of events from occurring; this includes: